pitivi/pitivi/docs/Testing.md

 ## Unit tests

-You can run the unit tests with:
+You can run the unit tests with one of:

 ```
-ninja -C mesonbuild/ test
+$ ptvtests
 ```

-If you want to run only one particular unit test, use (assuming you are in our flatpak based environment):
+If you want to run only one particular unit test, use (assuming you are in our flatpak based development environment):

 ```
-ptvtests tests.test_project.TestProjectManager.testLoadProjectFailedUnknownFormat
+$ ptvtests -t tests.test_project.TestProjectManager.testLoadProjectFailedUnknownFormat
 ```

 Listing tests:

 ```
-ptvtests -L
+$ ptvtests -L
 ```

-NOTE: If you are not in our environment, replace `ptvtests` with `gst-validate-launcher tests/ptv_testsuite.py`.)
+NOTE: If you are not in our dev env, replace `ptvtests` with `gst-validate-launcher tests/ptv_testsuite.py`.

 ### Writing unit tests